adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook.md

 import WebhookEvents from '@site/src/components/reusable/WebhookEvents.md';

 A webhook is a convenient and fast way to get notifications about [events](webhook-event-types-and-fields#webhook-event-types).
-For example, if a new trial is started, a subscription is renewed, or a billing issue happens.
+For example, if a new trial is started, a subscription is renewed, or a billing issue occurs.
 The webhook mechanism works through a callback function.
 You set up a URL (called Endpoint URL) to which an HTTP request is sent when an event occurs.

 <Zoom>
   <img src={require('./img/e5dce30-image_3.webp').default}